ShebMichel/qgis-loopplugin/README.md

   These outputs are then used as input for map2loop or LoopStructural modelling engine.

 # 5. RUN map2loop (map deconstruction)
-  In this feature, you have will have to select the environment in which your calculations will be running.
+  This module will ask you to select the environment in which your calculations will be running (i.e: remote or personal computer) .

-  Once you click **Run map2loop**, you will have to select one of the below options:
+  Click **Run map2loop**, then the option below will be prompted:
     * Yes : local server (i.e running docker locally)
     * No  : remote server(i.e running the calculation remotely)